 Q: How do I know when people have applied?

-A: Once the platform is launched in early September, you’ll receive a link to a dashboard view, where you can see a list of applicants to each position.
+A: After you set up your account in InnovationOne, you’ll receive a link to a dashboard view, where you can see a list of applicants to each position.
 You’ll receive an automatic notification each time a student applies.

 Q: How many students can I hire?